apache/zeppelin/docs/setup/deployment/flink_and_spark_cluster.md

 - Don't get discouraged.
 - Scroll up and read through the logs.
 There will be clues there.
-- Retry (that is, run the `mvn clean package -DskipTests -Pspark-1.6` again)
+- Retry (that is, run the `./mvnw clean package -DskipTests -Pspark-1.6` again)
 - If there were clues that a dependency couldn't be downloaded wait a few hours or even days and retry again.
 Open source software when compiling is trying to download all of the dependencies it needs, if a server is off-line there is nothing you can do but wait for it to come back.
 - Make sure you followed all of the steps carefully.
 - Ask the community to help you.
 Go [here](http://zeppelin.apache.org/community.html) and join the user mailing list.
 People are there to help you.
 Make sure to copy and paste the build output (everything that happened in the console) and include that in your message.